Tox/homebrew-tox/README.md

-Homebrew forumlae to install Tox.
+Homebrew forumla to install Tox.

 **Tap it**: